Table of Contents

 Symbols in Culture

 Symbols are a very important part of any culture.
-They depend on a meaning of a symbol that if taken outside the context would be meaningless or could have a completely different meaning in another culture.
+A symbol, depeding on the meaning, if taken outside the context would be meaningless or could have a completely different meaning in another culture.
 Gestures, flags, or symbols of love and hate are all part of symbolism in cultures.
 Therefore, a symbol is not in fact language, because a symbol is something that has a different meaning than its abstract meaning.

-Flags can symbolize religion, nationalism or patriotism depending on the context and what is meant by the flag in the culture.
-On the other hand, a hand gesture can mean for instance you are crazy in one culture and simply mean you got a phone call in another!
+Flags can symbolize religion, nationalism or patriotism depending on the context and what is meant by the flag in a particular culture.
+On the other hand, a hand gesture can mean for instance you are crazy in one culture but simply mean you got a phone call in another!

 Language and Culture